Learning OverviewCLASS FORMATS & AREAS OF STUDY

-At Sherwood Oaks, we have different course styles to suit the tastes of different students.
+At Sherwood Oaks, we have different course styles to suit the needs of different students.
 You will notice when reading the various course descriptions that a course style is listed.
-This allows you to choose which courses best matches your needs and personal preferences.
-We leave the choice to you…
+This allows you to choose which course best matches your needs and personal preferences.
+We leave the choice to you.

-This is our most popular class format, due to its small size and resulting high access to our guests.
+This is our most popular class format thanks to its small size and high access to guests.
 Close Encounters courses usually have several industry professionals scheduled as guest speakers.
 Up to 18 students gather for a roundtable discussion with each guest who is centrally seated at the table.
 The guest will introduce themselves and share their own professional experiences and perspectives about the industry.
-Then a Sherwood Oaks facilitator opens the discussion and invites questions from the students.
-This process is repeated for each guest speaker in turn, allowing the students to personally meet an average of five guests per each day of the course.
+Then a Sherwood Oaks facilitator opens a discussion and invites questions from the students.
+This process is repeated for each guest speaker, allowing the students to personally meet an average of five guests per each day of the course.

 These courses open with a panel discussion where several industry professional guests introduce themselves, followed by our rotating roundtable format.
 Students remain at one table throughout the day while meeting every guest speaker in succession as the speakers rotate to different tables.
 This offers the 7 to 12 students at each table an opportunity to individually talk with every guest speaker.
 After the industry professionals are each seated at a table, the roundtable discussion commences for 20 – 30 minutes.
 (The time with each guest is dependent upon the number of guests on that day and each guest’s personal schedule.)